Lakelezz/hey_listen/CONTRIBUTING.md

 Contributions to `Hey_Listen` should be made via pull requests.
 Issues display development-plans or required brainstorming, feel free to ask, suggest, and discuss!
-The `Master`-branch contains the latest release.
+The `master`-branch contains the latest release.

 ## Pull Request Checklist